|Fast Facts: Amish History|

 The Amish arose from a schism among Swiss Mennonites in 1693.
 Mennonite leader Jakob Amman (1656-1730) and his followers applied the Mennonite practice of shunning very strictly and condemned other Mennonites for not doing so.

-Amish communities sprang up in Switzerland, Alsace, Germany, Russia and Holland, but there are no Amish remaining in Europe today.
+Amish communities were established in Switzerland, Alsace, Germany, Russia and Holland, but there are no Amish remaining in Europe today.
 Many emigrated to North America in the 19th and 20th centuries and those who stayed behind gradually assimilated with Mennonite groups.

 Amish began emigrating to North America early in the 18th century, in large part to avoid religious persecution and compulsory military service.
 They first settled in eastern Pennsylvania, where a large settlement remains today.